Death Comes on Swift Wings

 “You’ll live,” Carter said.
 “Most people do.”

 He gestured toward the tent.
 “Your quarters.
 Cots, blankets, trunks.
-You can argue over who snores and who doesn’t.
+You can argue over who snores the loudest.
 If the wind picks up, check the ropes.
 If it rattles, it’s just the desert.
 If it hisses, come get me.”

 He gave them both another once-over, as if checking for cracks, then nodded.
 “You did well enough today,” he said.
 “Don’t be late in the morning.
 We start before the sun breaks the horizon.”